limhang/centos69/README.md

 ### g、install nginx
 this step install nginx into the virtual machine. you can type `centos.com` in your broswer, of course, you need configure your etc/hosts first. `192.168.33.10  centos.com`. when you configured etc/hosts. and you will see `hello word`. this indicate you have install nginx success.

+### h、integrate php70 nginx redis laravel node git so many software [fork from homestead/laravel 501]
+because i'd not familiar with nginx configure. i try it.
+But it makes me crazy. allways feedback 403. i know this is access issuses. the end, i choose homestead/laravel. so version 0.5 is different to all of before version. it based on homestead/laravel. mainly for laravel development.
+The vm system is ubuntu.

 ## package box release version
 if you are familiar to vagrant. you will know this section is doing what. forgive my not primitive English .you know what I say.